Habitat for Humanity Southern Alberta

 About Habitat for Humanity Southern Alberta:

-Habitat for Humanity Southern Alberta spent $5.6 million on its Homeownership program directly in F2019.
+Homeownership is HFHSA's main program.
 To be eligible for a Habitat home, families must meet certain financial and employment requirements, have children under 18, and contribute 500 hours of ‘sweat equity’ into building Habitat homes.
-Partner families buy Habitat homes at market value, with no down payment and an interest-free mortgage capped at 25% of total household income.
+Partner families buy Habitat homes at market value, with no down payment and an interest-free mortgage capped at 30% of total household income.
 Mortgage payments enter a revolving Fund for Humanity that is used to build more homes in the community.
-39 new families bought Habitat homes in F2019.
-This is up 8% year-over-year from 36 new families in F2018.
-Homes built by HFHSA typically have three bedrooms, 1.5 bathrooms, and cost $265,000 to build.
-The charity partners with local businesses and volunteers to build these homes.

 My anchor